sabre-io/vobject/doc/MigratingFrom2to3.md

 the number of elements. `getValue()` or `(string)$property` will always try to combine the array into a string.

-In addition, SabreDAV now has a record will all known property names that may contain a multiple values, and also whether they use a comma, or a semi-colon for a separator.
+In addition, SabreDAV now has a record with all known property names that may contain multiple values, and also whether they use a comma, or a semi-colon for a separator.

 If a comma or semi-colon was embedded unescaped, and it was not expected that